project-jvlang/jv-lang/jv/docs/README-en.md

 **English** | [日本語](README.md)

-Welcome to the jv (Java Sugar Language) documentation.
+Welcome to the jv (Java Syntactic Sugar) documentation.

 ## Table of Contents